WrinkleRelease/Composing-In-Markdown/README.md

 # Composing Fiction & Scripts with Markdown

-Markdown files are simply plain text files with flags that a Markdown reader recognizes as format commands.
+Markdown files are simply plain text files with flags that a Markdown viewer recognizes as format commands.
 That's it.
 Nothing fancy.
-Being plain text, they are future-proof.
-Markdown files use the extension `.md` or `.markdown`.
-I've looked at a lot of different Markdown editors (and there are a lot out there, even for fiction writers), but all the truly great ones are on the Mac and they all cost money.
-This solution gets the job done fairly well on the cheap, and it leaves you immune to any format wars.
+Being plain text, these files are future-proof and can always be opened by any reader capable of reading plain text, such as Notepad, Notepad++, VIM, etc. Markdown files use the extension `.md` or `.markdown`.

+I've looked at a lot of different Markdown editors (and there are a lot out there, even for fiction writers), but all the truly great ones cost money.
+The solution presented here gets the job done on the cheap while leaving you immune to any format wars.

-You can find out more on [Markdown], including a style guide, at the linked website.
+You can read more about [Markdown], including a style guide, at the linked website.

 ## 1. Getting Set Up

 ### | 1.1.
 Installing `winget`

-`winget` is a command line package manager for CMD or PowerShell, much like `apt-get` for Terminal in Linux.
+`winget` is a command line package manager for CMD or PowerShell, much like `apt-get` in Linux.

-This step is optional, but it's a nice tool that  makes some tasks, including application installations, more convenient.
+This step is optional, but it's a nice tool that makes some tasks, including application installations, much more convenient.

-If you'd like to use `winget`, install the [App Installer] from the Microsoft Store.
+`winget` comes with Windows 11.
+If you are on Windows 10, you'll need to install the [App Installer] from the Microsoft Store first.

 <br/>

 ### | 1.2.
 Installing Fonts

 [This link] will give you the pandoc templates and fonts you need.
 Included are `Courier Prime` and `iA Writer Duo`.
 Install them both.
-We'll get to the pandoc template files a little later.
+We'll get to the pandoc template files in [1.4.1](#pandoc).

 <br/>